Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 This small tabletop game design challenge encourages **everyone** to make a complete role-playing game.
 It's hard to work on a game, and much harder to finish one.
 This is an opportunity for participants to brainstorm, write, edit, playtest, and polish a game idea from start to finish.

+## Ethics & Inclusivity

+The 200 Word RPG Challenge is a small contest with small stakes where you design small games to win small prizes.
+It's an inclusive contest that welcomes the submissions of game designers from all walks of life and designers from marginalized communities are especially encouraged to participate!
+We want to make this a space that is safe for first-time designers, marginalized designers, and designers who struggle in structural and personal ways.
+Whoever you are, wherever you come from, we're happy to have you.

+Helping everyone to feel welcome means working together to help everyone feel safe and treating others with consideration and respect.
+Harassment, intimidation, and hate speech are not acceptable.
+We will not tolerate discrimination based on race, religion, sex, gender identity, sexual preference, mental health and ability, physical health and ability, size, ethnicity, nationality, or refugee status.
+The organizers reserve the right to refuse contest submissions, prize donations, and service offers based on these values.

+If you have any questions or concerns, please contact our organizers at **200wordrpg@gmail.com**.

+Also for the first time this year we allow entries to include Content Warnings.
+We hope this will make the challenge safer for everyone to enjoy.

 ## 2019 Timeline and Details

 _Click each date to learn more._